-The PHY-Link interface electrical connection is shown on Figure 10 of the OHCI-LYNX/TSB41LV02 interface schematic.
+The PHY-Link interface electrical connection is shown on Figure 9 of the OHCI-LYNX/ TSB41LV02 interface schematic.
 The PHY-Link interface follows the IEEE 1394-1995 and 1394.a standards.
 No isolation is implemented in this schematic.
-The PHY and Link operate with common power and ground planes.
+This allows the PHY and Link to operate with common power and ground planes.